 Cara tries to take care of Mando, but he will not let her remove his helmet, no matter how much blood is coming out.
-He gives her an emblem of the Mythosaur, tells her to take it to the Mandolorian covert and that, it is from Din Djarin.
+He gives her an emblem of the Mythosaur and tells her to take it to the Mandolorian covert and that it is from Din Djarin.
 He trusts Baby Yoda to her care, but this is right as an Imperial Flametrooper enters the building and lights it up.

 SORCERERS CALLED JEDI

 The Armorer takes them back to what is left of her foundry, telling Mando that when they all saved him in Chapter 3, they revealed themselves.
 The Imperials closed in on them quickly, but she thinks a few of their number escaped.
 The Armorer refuses to leave but does ask to see Baby Yoda ... just to see what all of the fuss (and the memes) are about.
 She says it looks helpless, but Mando reveals it's the lil guy (or gal) that helped him defeat the Mudhorn, and that it can move objects with its mind.

 The Armorer then drops some big knowledge bombs on the group, touching on some history about the Mandalorians we've heard a little of before.
 "The songs of eons past tell of battles between Mandalore the Great and an order of sorcerers called Jedi that fought with such powers."
 This is the first time that the term "Jedi" has been said on this show, and it was like having an injection of happiness.
 Mandos and Jedi have a long history of fighting each other, and though stories in Legends have gone into further detail about these wars, we haven't gotten much of it in the new canon.
 What we do know about their battles of old ties directly into an object of great significance ... one that we may even see by the end of the episode.